Dreck History, Family Crest & Coats of Arms

 Some of the Dreck family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Dreck family to the New World and Oceana
+Migration of the Dreck family

 In an attempt to escape the chaos experienced in England, many English families boarded overcrowded and diseased ships sailing for the shores of North America and other British colonies.
 Those families hardy enough, and lucky enough, to make the passage intact were rewarded with land and a social environment less prone to religious and political persecution.
 Many of these families became important contributors to the young colonies in which they settled.
 Early immigration and passenger lists have documented some of the first Drecks to arrive on North American shores: Thomas Drake who landed in Massachusetts in 1620.
 The family settled in most of the New England states by the late 17th century.
 Mr Drake settled at Hingham Mass in 1635.